Image

 • Class E Felony – a maximum of four years in prison

-Ultimately, the conviction and sentence in your felony criminal case depends on a number of factors.
-If you are convicted of a felony, the exact punishment you are sentenced to is determined by the judge.
-They will take into account information such as the specific circumstances of the crime, your personal history and other details.
+In the end, the conviction and sentence in your felony criminal case is influenced by a number of factors.
+If you are convicted of a felony, the precise punishment you are sentenced to will be up to the judge.
+They will weigh factors such as the specific circumstances of the crime, your criminal history and other details.

 However, there are exceptions to the guidelines above.
-The classification of some crimes may be enhanced, meaning a crime typically classified as a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or for crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-On the other hand, with a competent and dedicated criminal defense attorney in Fayette representing you, your original Class B felony could be reduced to a lower class felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney may be able to obtain a lesser punishment.
+The classification of some crimes may be enhanced, so a crime usually classified as a Class D felony in Missouri can be raised to a Class C, etc. This can happen if you have prior convictions or for crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
+On the other hand, with the representation and dedication of a talented Fayette criminal defense attorney, what was originally a Class B felony could be reduced to a lesser class felony, a felony could be minimized to a misdemeanor or your criminal defense attorney could argue to obtain a less serious.

-You may also be able to avoid a criminal conviction altogether, if you have the right circumstances and a diligent and skillful criminal defense attorney.
-If you have a strong case demonstrating your innocence but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Waterkotte will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not you are guilty.
+In some cases with the right circumstances and the skill of an experienced defense attorney, you can have the charges dropped entirely.
+If you have a strong case but the prosecutor refuses to drop the charges, your Combs Waterkotte criminal defense lawyer will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not you are guilty.
 Contact Combs Waterkotte to discuss your case and potential options with our Fayette, MO criminal defense attorneys.

 Misdemeanor Charges in Missouri

-Like with felonies, misdemeanors in Missouri are categorized into groups based on severity.
+Like with felonies, misdemeanors in Missouri are classified based on severity.
 Unlike prison time and possible parole that comes with a felony, misdemeanors are punishable by no more than one year in county or city jail or may just involve fines.

 • Class A Misdemeanor – up to one year in jail; a fine of up to $2,000